pkelaita/l2m2/README.md

 # L2M2: A Simple Python LLM Manager 💬👍

-**[L2M2](https://pypi.org/project/l2m2/)** ("LLM Manager" &rarr; "LLMM" &rarr; "L2M2") is a very simple LLM manager for Python that allows you to expose lots of models through a single API.
-This is useful for evaluation, demos, and production LLM apps that use multiple models.
+**[L2M2](https://pypi.org/project/l2m2/)** ("LLM Manager" &rarr; "LLMM" &rarr; "L2M2") is a very simple LLM manager for Python that exposes lots of models through a unified API.
+This is useful for evaluation, demos, and other apps that need to easily be model-agnostic.

+## Features

+- 12 supported models (see below), with more on the way
+- Asynchronous and concurrent calls
+- User-provided models from supported providers

-## Supported Models
+#### Supported Models

 L2M2 currently supports the following models: